yasmeenmh90-beep/Clerkly/README.md

 ## The problem

-Everyday paperwork — renewals, contracts, invoices, registrations — is scattered across email, PDFs, and physical documents.
+Everyday paperwork renewals, contracts, invoices, registrations is scattered across email, PDFs, and physical documents.
 People have to manually read each one, figure out what needs to happen, track deadlines, and follow through.
 It's tedious and easy to get wrong.

 ## What Clerkly does

-Clerkly takes paperwork in from three sources — a direct document upload, a connected Gmail inbox, or a manually created task — and runs it through a small pipeline of AI agents that:
+Clerkly takes paperwork in from three sources a direct document upload, a connected Gmail inbox, or a manually created task and runs it through a small pipeline of AI agents that:

-1. **Read and understand** the document (what it is, key dates, amounts, required actions)
+1. **Read and understand** -> the document (what it is, key dates, amounts, required actions)
-2. **Decide what to do next** — some tasks can be handled automatically, others need a human to approve first
+2. **Decide what to do next** -> some tasks can be handled automatically, others need a human to approve first
-3. **Execute the action** — complete a payment via Stripe, send a document for e-signature via DocuSign, or simply mark the task done
+3. **Execute the action** -> complete a payment via Stripe, send a document for e-signature via DocuSign, or simply mark the task done
-4. **Keep a daily watch** on anything still pending, so nothing slips through a deadline — and can email that summary directly on request
+4. **Keep a daily watch** ->on anything still pending, so nothing slips through a deadline — and can email that summary directly on request

-Every step is logged in an audit trail, and anything involving money or a legal signature always requires human approval before it can complete — that rule is enforced in code, not just prompted to the AI.
+Every step is logged in an audit trail, and anything involving money or a legal signature always requires human approval before it can complete that rule is enforced in code, not just prompted to the AI.
 Every task also shows who created it and who approved it, since a workspace can now have more than one person in it.

-Paperwork and tasks live inside a **workspace (organization)**, not tied to a single account — every new signup gets a personal workspace automatically, and other people can be invited into it by email, with an owner/admin/member role model.
+Paperwork and tasks live inside a **workspace (organization)**, not tied to a single account every new signup gets a personal workspace automatically, and other people can be invited into it by email, with an owner/admin/member role model.
 Pending invites can be listed, cancelled, or resent, and a member's role can be changed after the fact.

 New users are shown the current Terms of Service and Privacy Policy and must accept it before using the app — if the policy is ever updated, anyone whose acceptance is out of date is prompted again automatically.